Rockroyal305/Rockroyal.github.io/home.md

 # **About Me:**
-> I am a freshman at The Harker School.
-I am interested in researching the connections between Chess, AI, Neurology, and Psychology.
+> I am a freshman at The Harker School, and I am interested in researching the connections between Chess, AI, Neurology, and Psychology.

 ---